tititg34/homebridge-homeassistant/README.md

 ### Using with self signed SSL certificates

-If you have set up SSL using a self signed certificate, you will need to start Homebridge after running `export NODE_TLS_REJECT_UNAUTHORIZED=0` to allow bypassing the Node.js certificate checks.
+If you have set up SSL using a self signed certificate, you will need to to set `verify_ssl` to `false` in your `config.json` file to allow bypassing the Node.js certificate checks.

 ## Customization